MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 - Support for the ISO standard for PDF encryption.

-    This protected PDF file format is the default for the [current preview version](client-version-release-history.md#versions-later-than-12950) of the Azure Information Protection client.
-The file name extension remains as .pdf and does not change to .ppdf.
+    This protected PDF file format must be [enabled by an administrator](https://review.docs.microsoft.com/en-us/azure/information-protection/rms-client/client-admin-guide-customizations?branch=pr-en-us-2117#protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption).
+When this configuration is made, the file name extension remains as .pdf and does not change to .ppdf.

 For more information, see the following blog post: [blog post](https://aka.ms/AIPblog)